Julian Kemp

 Julian Kemp is a director of television and film.

 Early life

 Kemp was an early member of the Central Junior Television Workshop, as Julian Aubrey, at thirteen years old.
-Kemp graduating from the Royal Academy of Dramatic Art.
+Kemp graduated from the Royal Academy of Dramatic Art.

 Career

-Kemp has directed films, television drama, television documentary, television animation and television commercials.
+Kemp has directed films, television drama, television documentary, television animation, and television commercials.
 Kemp has written series and stand-alone dramas.
+His work includes Last Train To Christmas, a Sky Original feature film starring Micheal Sheen, Nathalie Emmanuel and Cary Elwes.